-- (1) The lot upon which an exception is sought was an official lot of record as recorded in the Rockingham County Registry of Deeds, prior to-the date of which this amendment was posted and published in the Town March 13, 1990, when this Aquifer Protection District was adopted. - (2) The use for which the exception is sought cannot feasibly be carried out on a portion or portions of the lot which are outside the Aquifer Protection District. - (3) Due to the provisions of the Aquifer Protection District, no reasonable and economically viable use of the lot can be made without exception. - (4) The design and construction of the proposed use will, to the extent practical, be consistent with the purpose and intent of this Section.
+- (1) The lot upon which an exception is sought was an official lot of record as recorded in the Rockingham County Registry of Deeds, prior to March 13, 1990, when this Aquifer Protection District was adopted. - (2) The use for which the exception is sought cannot feasibly be carried out on a portion or portions of the lot which are outside the Aquifer Protection District. - (3) Due to the provisions of the Aquifer Protection District, no reasonable and economically viable use of the lot can be made without exception. - (4) The design and construction of the proposed use will, to the extent practical, be consistent with the purpose and intent of this Section.